Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Identify acceptable norms and values of the major ethnic groups in Nigeria, and
+• Identify acceptable norms and values of the major ethnic groups in Nigeria.

 • List and suggest possible solutions to identifiable Nigerian environmental, moral, and value problems.